-- Employee housing far in excess of requirements, all on-site and near the major employment center, addressing one of the documented critical needs of the Town (39% of the free-market unit floor area is provided for employee housing versus the 10% required by code) - All EHUs are highly functional and livable dwelling within the core employment center of Vail - Provision of short-term accommodation units (hotel rooms and lock-off units) within Vail Village, enhancing revenues and vitality - Redevelopment of an infill site within Vail Village as suggested by the Vail Village Master Plan - Land being provided to the Town (approximately 878 sq. ft.) as requested by the Public Works Department for conceptual future roadway improvements east of Vail Valley Drive - Paved access path and stairs through the property allowing pedestrians to walk from the South Frontage Road to the recreation path along Gore Creek - Public art piece still to be determined of a value up to \$50,000
+- Employee housing far in excess of requirements, all on-site and near the major employment center, addressing one of the documented critical needs of the Town (42.7% of the freemarket unit floor area is provided for employee housing versus the 10% required by code) with 100% on-site without public subsidy - All EHUs are highly functional and livable dwelling within the core employment center of Vail for single and/or double occupancy - Provision of short-term lodging units (dwelling units in a voluntary rental program and lock-off units) within Vail Village, enhancing revenues and vitality - Redevelopment of an infill site within Vail Village as suggested by the Vail Village Master Plan - Land being donated to the Town (approximately 878 sq. ft.) as requested by the Public Works Department for future roadway improvements east of Vail Valley Drive